apache/flink/docs/dev/connectors/kafka.md

 `DeserializationSchema` allows users to specify such a schema.
 The `T deserialize(byte[] message)` method gets called for each Kafka message, passing the value from Kafka.

+There are two possible design choices when the `DeserializationSchema` encounters a corrupted message.
+It can either throw an `IOException` which causes the pipeline to be restarted, or it can return `null` where the Flink Kafka consumer will silently skip the corrupted message.

 It is usually helpful to start from the `AbstractDeserializationSchema`, which takes care of describing the produced Java/Scala type to Flink's type system.
 Users that implement a vanilla `DeserializationSchema` need to implement the `getProducedType(...)` method themselves.